Original source: Layer0

 We’ve written on Walmart, Staples, and Macy’s and the wins each business has seen from going headless and delivering a modern, portable frontend.
 For example, Walmart experienced a one-percent lift in revenue for every 100ms of page load improvement; Staples boosted conversion by 10% with improved website speed; and Macy’s saw double-digit online growth over the last 3 years.
 In fact, Macy’s Director of Engineering sat down with Layer0 CEO, Ajay Kapur and CTO, Ishan Anand and discussed how going headless has made the organization more agile and nimble.

-Schedule a consultative conversation now to learn how Layer0 can help you build a headless, blazingly-fast store and boost your SEO and revenue.
+Schedule a consultative conversation to learn how Edgio (Layer0) can help you build a headless, blazingly-fast store and boost your SEO and revenue.
 SCHEDULE A CALL NOW

 Venus.com's sub-second loading website outperforms 95% of sites on the Web.

-In order to break the 1-second barrier, the server, browser, and edge all need to be optimized.
-One of the reasons that most eCommerce companies are stuck in the never ending loop of website optimization is that they are focusing on the frontend alone, i.e optimizing the browser.
+To break the 1-second barrier, the server, browser, and edge must be optimized.
+One of the reasons that most eCommerce companies are stuck in the never-ending loop of website optimization is that they are focusing on the frontend alone, i.e, optimizing the browser.
 While this might get you from slow to fast, it will never get you to instant.
 For that, you need to optimize speed across the stack.

 The server is optimized by going headless.
-The frontend is optimized by delivering portable, modern frontend built for speed, like a PWA.
-However, you need to add in server-side rendering (SSR) and AMP support, in order to decrease first-page load times to deliver a speedy experience from landing through checkout.
-Lastly, intelligence must be brought to the edge to allow CDNs to understand your website and increase cache hit ratios from the average 10-15% the average retailer see, to 80% or more.
-Layer0 CDN-as-Code, does exactly that and yields cache hit ratios of 95%+ for dynamic, data-base driven content at the edge.
+The frontend is optimized by delivering a portable, modern frontend built for speed, like a PWA.
+However, you need to add server-side rendering (SSR) and AMP support to decrease first-page load times and deliver a speedy experience from landing through checkout.
+Lastly, intelligence must be brought to the edge to allow CDNs to understand your website and increase cache hit ratios from the average 10-15% the average retailer sees to 80% or more.
+Layer0 CDN-as-Code, does exactly that and yields cache hit ratios of 95%+ for dynamic, database-driven content at the edge.

 But don’t take our word for it.
-Spend a minute browsing though Venus Fashion, The Tie Bar, or AKIRA on your phone to experience instant for yourself.
-These websites sit on the Layer0, a cutting-edge, modern solution that is taking websites to instant speeds, and bringing enormous business growth to enterprise eCommerce companies.
+Spend a minute browsing through Venus Fashion, The Tie Bar, or AKIRA on your phone to experience instant for yourself.
+These websites sit on the Layer0, a cutting-edge, modern solution that takes websites to instant speeds and brings enormous business growth to eCommerce companies.

-eCommerce websites optimizing for website speed are being favored by Google, and seeing substantial improvements to ranking conversions, and revenue – and the leading proves just that.
-With 70% of the leading enterprise eCommerce websites utilizing headless architecture, it’s no coincidence that these sites are generating the most sales in eCommerce.
-Fast websites provide optimal user experiences – and knowing the average Performance Score of 100 websites within leading 500 internet retailers only surmounts to 25.9, there is plenty of room to surpass these brand names in the search ranks.
+eCommerce websites optimizing for website speed are being favored by Google and seeing substantial improvements to ranking conversions and revenue – and the leading proves just that.
+With 70% of the leading enterprise eCommerce websites utilizing headless architecture, it’s no coincidence that these sites generate the most sales in eCommerce.
+Fast websites provide optimal user experiences – and knowing the average Performance Score of 100 websites within the leading 500 internet retailers only surmounts 25.9, there is plenty of room to surpass these brand names in the search ranks.

-For example, Annie Selke is a mid-sized home and decor retailer that is now outranking Amazon (IR No. 1), Wayfair (IR No. 12), and other multi-billion dollar competitors for key phrases, due to its sub-second website on Layer0.
+For example, Annie Selke is a mid-sized home and decor retailer now outranking Amazon (IR No. 1), Wayfair (IR No. 12), and other multi-billion dollar competitors for key phrases due to its sub-second website on Layer0.
 With more visibility, Annie Selke has seen organic traffic lift by 32% and revenue by 13%.

-The headless websites who rank within the top 10 leading eCommerce websites see average Lighthouse Performance Scores that are 80% higher than the average of the list of 100.
+The headless websites that rank within the top 10 leading eCommerce websites see average Lighthouse Performance Scores that are 80% higher than the average of 100.
 However, Layer0 is bringing scores up by over triple the average score to 80+, ranking retailers within the 95th percentile of all websites on the internet.
-Sites on this platform are averaging a 32% lift in organic traffic and an increase in conversions by 15-30%, with median pages loads of 320ms (FCP), regardless of how complex a site is or network quality.
+Sites on this platform are averaging a 32% lift in organic traffic and an increase in conversions by 15-30%, with median page loads of 320ms (FCP), regardless of how complex a site is or network quality.